intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 {% include h title="Macro expansion" %}

-If your code includes macros and you experience problems with name resolve, highlighting, or some analysis features, try switching the macro expansion engine in `Settings / Preferences | Languages & Frameworks | Rust`, **Expand declarative macros**.
+If your code includes macros and you experience problems with name resolve, highlighting, or some analysis features, try switching to the experimental macro expansion engine in `Settings / Preferences | Languages & Frameworks | Rust`, **Expand declarative macros**.